PavaraM/devbox/docs/README.md

 - Inspired by the need for consistent development environments
 - Built with best practices from the bash scripting community
 - Docker installation uses official Docker convenience scripts
+- Thanks to all contributors and users for feedback and improvements

 ---